Deepakkumar0417/TimeTableSchedulerAmrita/README.md

-# TimeTableSchedulerAmrita
-Automated Cedit based Time table shceduler for universities which has Admin Login, where Admin creates semesters, and courses.
-Teacher will enroll in  those courses based on thier enrollment with out any conflicts the time table is scheduled , It gives both teacher perspective and general time tables
+Automated credit-based timetable scheduler for universities with Admin login to create semesters & courses.
+Teachers enroll in courses, and conflict-free timetables are generated.
+Provides both teacher-wise and general timetables for efficient scheduling.